Expo 86 (album)

-Expo 86 is the third album by the Canadian indie rock band Wolf Parade.
-It was released on 29 June 2010.
+Expo 86 is the third studio album by the Canadian indie rock band Wolf Parade, on 29 June 2010 on Sub Pop.
+Recorded and mixed by Howard Bilerman at Hotel2Tango in Montreal, it was the band's final studio album before entering an indefinite hiatus in 2011.

 Reception

 Expo 86 received positive reviews from critics.
 On Metacritic, the album holds a score of 75/100 based on 26 reviews, indicating "generally favorable reviews".

 "Expo 86" was recognized by Exclaim! as the No. 17 Pop & Rock Album of 2010.
 Exclaim! writer Josh O'Kane said: "Long gone are the densely layered sonic landscapes of Wolf Parade albums past ― Expo 86 marks an evolution in sound, but not a change.
 It's Spencer Krug's manic-pop circus meeting Dan Boeckner's twitchy Springsteen revivalism in one sprawling album that's simultaneously more disjointed and more confident than ever."